ainc/awesome-jobs/README.md

 * **GMAIL_USERNAME**
 * **GMAIL_PASSWORD**

 Also, this application uses the Postgres database adapter, so in order to run this locally, you have to have Postgres installed on your machine.
+Don't forget to create the databases defined in *config/database.yml*, otherwise none of this is going to work.

 The easiest way to run this application is as follows: